-Only one score, being the federation's top score from each division from each event will be used to calculate the team's results.
-The score taken will be the thousand's overall score for the division.
+The federation's top skier score from each Division from each event will be used to calculate the team's results.
+The score taken will be the overall score as determined using Rule 2105 of WBC Technical Rules.

-Any one score from any eligible event, (trick, slalom & jump 35-44) can be used to calculate the team result.
+Only one score from any eligible event will be used to calculate the team result.